beelerpayton/tic_timing_supporting_data_and_files/README.md

   *  Filename - full path to input data file.
 Each row reflects the tic timing of an individual patient.
 The first column is the patient identifier, and subsequent columns contain times when a tic is detected, in seconds.
 Must be space-delimited or tab-delimited.
   	*  Example: See example_input.txt
   *  Output directory - directiry where output data will be written.
 Must not end in '/'.
-  	*  Good example: /Users/username/Desktop
+  	*  Good Example: /Users/username/Desktop
-  	*  Bad example: /Users/paytonbeeler/Desktop/
+  	*  Bad Example: /Users/paytonbeeler/Desktop/

 ## Installation